irmen/prog8/docs/source/syntaxreference.rst

 	- type ``none`` : no launcher logic is added at all

+.. data:: %memtop <address>

+	Level: module.
+	Global setting, changes the program's top memory address.
+This is usually specified internally by the compiler target, but with this you can change it to another value.
+This can be useful for example to 'reserve' a piece of memory at the end of program space where other data such as external library files can be loaded into.
+	This memtop value is used for a check instruction for the assembler to see if the resulting program size exceeds the given memtop address.
+This value is inclusive, so $9eff means that the program can use up to and including the address $9eff and that $9f00 is the first address out of bounds.

 .. data:: %option <option> [, <option> ...]

 	Level: module, block.